 It usually refers to the monetary amount that one pays to an IP owner / sub-licensor for acquiring the right to use the IP on agreed terms and conditions.

 It usually refers to the monetary amount that an IP owner / sub-licensor receives for granting the right to use the IP right to another on agreed terms and conditions.

 Broadly speaking, any confidential business information which provides an enterprise a competitive edge may be considered a trade secret.
 Trade secrets encompass manufacturing or industrial secrets and commercial secrets.
 The unauthorized use of such information by persons other than the holder is regarded as an unfair practice and a violation of the trade secret.
 Depending on the legal system, the protection of trade secrets forms part of the general concept of protection against unfair competition or is based on specific legislative provisions or case law on the protection of confidential information.

 The subject matter of trade secrets is usually defined in broad terms and includes sales methods, distribution methods, consumer profiles, advertising strategies, lists of suppliers and clients, and manufacturing processes.
 While a final determination of what information constitutes a trade secret will depend on the circumstances of each individual case, clearly unfair practices in respect of secret information include industrial or commercial espionage, breach of contract and breach of confidence.
 (Source: WIPO)

-Trade mark is a sign that distinguishes the goods and services of one trader from those of others.
-Typically a trade mark can be words (including personal names), indications, designs, letters, characters, numerals, figurative elements, colours, sounds, smells, the shape of the goods or their packaging or any combination of these.
+A trade mark is a sign that distinguishes the goods and services of one trader from those of others.
+Typically a trade mark can consist of words (including personal names), indications, designs, letters, characters, numerals, figurative elements, colours, sounds, smells, the shape of the goods or their packaging or any combination of these.
 A sign must be capable of being represented graphically in order for it to be registered as a trade mark.